 Additionally, why it is even remotely acceptable for an organization to hide the pass-rates and other such seemingly benign information from its diplomates is another matter entirely.
 The lack of transparency and accountability remains appalling.

 Even more oddly, the ability to “choose your own exam” can result in an exam amazingly similar to the CAQ exams.
 Now, the CAQ exam to become a CAQ-certified neuroradiologist, for example, long predates the Certifying exam, but there is no denying that at least one of them is redundant.
-Why does a neuroradiologist need to come back again in another year and spend even more money ($3270!!
+Why should a neuroradiologist come back again in another year and spend even more money ($3270!!
 What?!?!) to take a test that is essentially the same minus the general radiology section?
-Because ~200 examinees spending $3270 means another ~$650k in fees (still not enough to cover the ABR presidential salary, by the way).
+Because ~200 examinees spending $3270 means another ~$650k in fees (still not enough to cover the ABR Executive Director, by the way).

 I mean that seriously: the neuroradiology subspecialty exam is three sets of 60 questions taking 180 minutes.
 It’s literally just the three optional modules minus the “Essentials” section.
 The only difference is that you can “condition” a subsection, unlike the Certifying exam.
 Ugh.
 Price-gouging at its finest.
 (In fairness, it is presumably more analogous in difficulty to the three advanced modules instead of 1 basic and 2 advanced, but it would be fairer to offer the ability to hammer it out all at once, and I’m sure literally every other of the 200+ folks in my cohort feel the same way).